Exploring Tectonic Motions of Alaska & Western United States with GPS

 Description and Teaching Materials

-Using a map showing the horizontal velocities of GPS stations in the Plate Boundary Observatory and other GPS networks in Alaska and Western United States, students are able to describe the motions in different regions by interpreting the vectors resulting from long-term high-precision Global Positioning System (GPS) data.
+Using a map showing the horizontal velocities of GPS stations in the Network of the Americas (NOTA) and other GPS networks in Alaska and Western United States, students are able to describe the motions in different regions by interpreting the vectors resulting from long-term high-precision Global Positioning System (GPS) data.

 Instructor should print out copies of the Tectonic Motions poster/s that they intend to have students use: Alaska and/or Western USA.
 8.5x11" versions are included in the zipped file below.
 Full size versions can be downloaded from UNAVCO's Tectonic Motions Posters webpage or requested from UNAVCO.